Affordable electricity is our mission

 As a not-for-profit organization, Middle Tennessee Electric strives to keep our rates as low as possible for our members.
-In fact, MTE’s residential rates rank among the lowest in the nation at about 25% below the national average.
+As a result, MTE’s residential rates rank among the lowest in the nation - more than 25% below the national average.

-Approximately 82 cents of every dollar received through member bill payments go directly to the Tennessee Valley Authority (TVA) to purchase power, meaning the cooperative operates on just 18 cents of every dollar.
-Though other costs may impact your bill, like TVA’s Fuel Cost Adjustment charge, MTE has not had a rate increase to benefit the cooperative’s revenues in more than 15 years.
-Our energy charge has remained virtually the same for the past ten years.
+Approximately 80 cents of every dollar received through member bill payments go directly to the Tennessee Valley Authority (TVA) to purchase power, meaning the cooperative operates on just 20 cents of every dollar.

-In addition to maintaining low rates, MTE aims to provide value to members by offering convenient options for billing and programs to increase energy efficiency.
-Billing options like Levelized Billing, Fixed Budget Billing, Prepay, the Pick A Due Date program and more are designed to fit any lifestyle and budget.
-Members can find helpful tips to reduce energy costs at mte.com/EnergyTips and schedule a free Home Energy Checkup at mte.com/HomeEnergyCheckups.
+In addition to maintaining the low rates, MTE aims to provide value to members by offering convenient options for billing and programs to increase energy efficiency.
+With MTE's new myEnergyPlan program, options like Levelized Billing, Fixed Budget Billing, Prepay, the Pick A Due Date program and more are designed to fit any lifestyle and budget.
+In addition, members can find helpful tips to reduce energy costs at mte.com/EnergyTips and schedule a free Home Energy Checkup at mte.com/HomeEnergyCheckups.

 TVA's Fuel Cost Adjustment (FCA)

-MTE’s portion of the rate has remained steady for 15 years, but bills may be higher now due to an increase in the TVA Fuel Cost Adjustment (FCA) from the co-op’s power provider.
-TVA uses the FCA to help manage fluctuations in the costs of fuels it uses to generate electricity and those costs have risen dramatically in the last year.
+Rates vary month to month due to fluctuations in TVA's Fuel Cost Adjustment (FCA).
+TVA uses the FCA to help manage fluctuations in the costs of fuels it uses to generate electricity, and those costs are passed on to all local power companies, like MTE, each month.
 MTE has no control over the TVA’s FCA, and every penny collected for the FCA goes directly to TVA.

 Supplemental Residential Rate